What Is a Credit Score?

 Not sure how you stack up?
 It's important to regularly check your credit report and credit score so you don't have issues when you need to borrow money.

 Credit reports don't include your credit score, unfortunately.
 However, most credit card companies offer free FICO scores to their customers.
-There are also sites, such as Credit Karma6 and Credit Sesame,7 that provide free credit scores, though they do not offer FICO scores, Still, they can give you an idea of where you stand.
+There are also sites that provide free credit scores, though they do not offer FICO scores.
+Still, they can give you an idea of where you stand.

 If you need help understanding your credit score, or to learn more about how to improve your credit, stop by a Synovus branch and talk with us.